 -

-Gender and Generosity: Does Women’s Representation Affect Development Cooperation?
-(Kelan Lu and Marijke Breuning, 2014)
+Lu and Breuning 2014_Gender and Generosity: Does Women’s Representation Affect Development Cooperation?

 The macro and micro levels of this system correspond, respectively, to government and society.